So you want to become wealthy? Have you ever wondered how others who have started with nothing retire with over $1 million in assets?

 What Motivates the Wealthy?

-For me I’m always interested in the psychology aspect of things in life – why do people want to become wealthy.
-What’s the reason?
-Thomas states:
+I’ve always been interested in the psychological aspect of things in life: Why do people want to become wealthy?

 Most millionaires are motivated by their need to gain financial independence.
 For most, consumption is a nice side benefit to becoming wealthy.
 It is not the most compelling reason why these people become financially successful.
 When asked, they will tell you that given the choice, they would readily unload their consumer goodies before ever giving up their independence.

-I agree, the things don’t matter; it’s having enough money to choose what you want to do in your life.
+I agree that the things don’t matter; the important point is having enough money to choose what you want to do in your life.
 It’s the ultimate freedom that allows you to live your life to the fullest.
 It’s not about purchasing some fancy car.

-This is something of concern for me since I live on Long Island, NY.
+This question is something of concern for me since I live on Long Island, N.Y.

 The highest concentration of glittering rich people in America lives in the Tri-State metropolitan area of New York.
 Understandably, this area also contains the highest concentration of aspirationals.
 Not only are we what we eat, we are also the product of where we live.

-It seems the biggest factor in determining you’re wealth is the choice of where you live.
+Stanley contends that the biggest factor in determining your wealth is the choice of where you live:

 The bottom line is that your choice of house and neighborhood will have the biggest impact on your balance sheet.
 Your choice of home, more than anything else, will have the greatest impact on your spending — either a lot or not so much.

-This book is more a compilation of the author’s previous works than it is a completely new effort.
-Yes, some of the content is repetitive, and it’s possible the book could be summarized into 30 to 40 pages.
-Even so, it’s a quick read, and I enjoyed reading it.
-Like his previous books, it is slightly preachy in the conclusions he derives from the data.
-While I don’t flat out disagree with his conclusions, it is possible alternative conclusions could be drawn.
+This book is more a compilation of the author’s previous works than a completely new effort.
+Yes, some of the content is repetitive, and what’s in the book could have been condensed into 30 or 40 pages.
+Even so, it’s a quick read, and I enjoyed it.
+As with Stanley’s previous books, Stop Acting Rich is slightly preachy in the conclusions he derives from the data.
+While I don’t flat-out disagree with his conclusions, it is possible that alternative conclusions could be drawn.

-If you have read any of his previous work, there are some new nuggets that might be worth the price of admission.
-If you never have read any of his previous works, you should definitely pick up this book.
+If you have read any of Stanley’s other works, there are some new nuggets that might be worth the price of admission.
+If you have never have read any of his other works, you should definitely pick up this book.